GatorSethBarber/PythonCPPExample/readme.md

 mingw32-make clean
 ```

+### Advantages
+* Allows conversion of C/C++ to many languages with only minor alterations to the build process (mainly changing one flag and potentially the output file type)
+* Once set up, is relatively easy to use
+* Implements most of function overloading
+* Is (apparently) fully set up for C

+### Disadvantages
+* Can be difficult to set up
+* Documentation is not plentiful
+* While full coverage of the standard C++ library is underway, it is apparently not complete
+* In function overloading, does not distinguish between datatypes of the same general group.
+For example, does not distinguish between int and long (will just discard one of them)

 # Sources
+* For a discussion about swig vs ctypes, see https://stackoverflow.com/questions/135834/python-swig-vs-ctypes

 ## For swig
 * Various documentation/tutorials provided in the download for swig and on https://www.swig.org, the official site.